Targeted Therapy for Cancer

 How does targeted therapy work?

+Targeted therapy medicines work in various ways.
 The type of medicine used and its effects depend on the type of cancer being treated.
-Targeted therapy medicines work in various ways.
-Some help your body attack cancer cells.
-Others cause cancer cells to die.
-Still others change or slow the growth of cancer cells.
-Targeted therapy may be used in addition to surgery, chemotherapy, or radiation therapy.
-Or it may be used alone.
+Some medicines help your body attack cancer cells.
+Others change or slow the growth of cancer cells.
+Targeted therapy may be used alone or with surgery, chemotherapy, or radiation therapy.

 How is targeted therapy given?

-Targeted therapy medicine can be given as a pill you take by mouth.
+Targeted therapy medicine can be given as a pill you take by mouth and swallow.
 It may be given as an injection.
-Or it can be given through an IV infusion.
-It may be done at home, or in a doctor’s office, clinic, or hospital.
+Or it can be given slowly through a small tube (IV) that is placed in a vein in your arm or hand.
+It may be done at home, or in a healthcare provider’s office, clinic, or hospital.
 The length of time depends on the type of medicine and how it is given.
 You may need to have treatments every day, once a week, or every few weeks.

 Common side effects of targeted therapy

 Skin issues.
 A rash can occur on the head, face, and upper body.
 The skin may be warm and red.
 Bumps that look like acne may form on the skin.
 Your skin may become very dry and crack.
-It may itch, burn, or hurt to touch.
+It may itch, burn, or hurt when it is touched.
 It may have a yellow tint to it.
 Sores may develop on the scalp.
 The palms of the hands and soles of the feet may become swollen, red, and sore.
-These can include pain or numbness, redness, swelling, and blisters.
+You may have pain or numbness, redness, swelling, and blisters.
 Eyelids can become painful and swollen, or itchy.
 They may flip inward or outward.
 Cuticles may be red and painful.

 Hair and nail issues.
 The hair may become thin and very dry.
 It may break off more easily.
 Hair loss may occur on the scalp and lead to bald spots.
 Or, the hair can become curly.
 Hair may grow in darker during treatment.
 Hair on the face may grow faster or become thin.
 Fingernails and toenails may become weak and break easily, or pull away from the skin.